-Samuel S. Chan is a musicologist studying cultural infrastructure, knowledge institutions, and imperialism in global Asia by combining Sinophone studies, postcolonial theory, and anthropology of elites.
+Samuel S. Chan is a scholar studying cultural infrastructure, knowledge institutions, and imperialism in global Asia by combining Sinophone studies, postcolonial theory, and anthropology of elites.
 He received his PhD and MPhil from New York University, his MA from University of California San Diego, and his BA (First Class Honors), with minors in French and German, from the Chinese University of Hong Kong.
 He also attended the School of Criticism and Theory at Cornell University.

 He has presented his research at the American Musicological Society, Society for Ethnomusicology, International Musicological Society, and other conferences in Europe, Asia, and the US.
-He has been invited to give lectures on voice, sound, and media studies, as well as to be a respondent in panels on East Asian studies, race, and posthumanism.
+He has been invited to give lectures on voice, sound, and media digitalization, as well as to be a respondent in panels on East Asian studies, race, and posthumanism.
 He has co-organized two academic conferences, Sonic Fluidities and Un/Sounding the Relational City, a colloquium series, and has served on various board committees and task forces at professional societies.

 He is the recipient of numerous awards, fellowships, and grants, including the Henry M. MacCracken Fellowship, NYU Center for the Humanities Fellowship, Hollace A. Schafer Memorial Award, Hewitt Pantaleoni Prize, C.V.
 Starr Grant for Asian/Pacific/American Research, Hong Kong Jockey Club Musicology Scholarship, Bernard van Zuiden Prize, HKSAR Government Scholarship, Kunkle and Pommerenke Grand Scholarship, Peter Curzon Oram Scholarship, Au Yeung Lun Scholarship, Woo Sau Wing Scholarship, and many others.